 Having given due consideration to the cash requirements of the Group, the Board of Directors ("the Board") has a reasonable expectation that the Group will have adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of these financial statements .
-As noted on 26 March 2020 given the unprecedented circumstances brought about by COVID-19 the joint venture decided to temporarily pause activities to the latter half of 2020, which will result in reduced project costs for a number of months.
+As noted on 26 March 2020 given the unprecedented circumstances brought about by COVID-19 the joint venture decided to temporarily pause activities to the latter half of 2020, which resulted in reduced project costs for a number of months.
 Furthermore, on 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% of its participating interest in the Exploration Permits, following the transaction, Falcon Australia holds a 22.5% participating interest.
 In consideration for the farm down Origin Energy B2 Pty Ltd. ("Origin") agreed to increase the gross cost cap of the work program by A\$150.5 million.
 The previous farm-in arrangement included a Stage 2 gross cost cap of A\$65.3 million and a Stage 3 gross cost cap of A\$48 million, or A\$113.3 million in total.
 Under the Agreements, the Stage 2 and Stage 3 gross cost caps will be combined and increased by A\$150.5 million to A\$263.8 million.
-Northern Territory government approval remains outstanding: however, management expects this will be received in due course.
-It was also confirmed as part of the same announcement that Origin expects a delay to the Kyalla Well stimulation and extended production test of at least 3 months to now occur in H2 2020, and the drilling of the Velkerri Flank well in H1 2021, which will result in reduced project costs up to the resumption of drilling activities.
-For this reason, the Board continues to adopt the going concern basis in preparing these consolidated financial statements which assumes the Group will be able to realise its assets and discharge its liabilities in the normal course of business.
+Northern Territory government approval remains outstanding; however, management expects this will be received in due course.
+On 20 August 2020 it was announced that subject to COVID-19 related conditions, fracture stimulation of the Kvalla 117 N2-1H ST2 well is expected to commence in Q3/Q4 2020 with extended production testing of the well to follow.
+Initial results from the production test are expected during Q4 2020 with final results expected by the end of Q1 2021.
+These results will inform the decision to either further evaluate this liquids-rich gas play or commence activities in the Velkerri liquids-rich gas play.
+For these reasons, the Board continues to adopt the going concern basis in preparing these consolidated financial statements which assumes the Group will be able to realise its assets and discharge its liabilities as they fall due for at least twelve months from the date of approval of these financial statements.

 The Group notes the introduction of IFRS 16 Leases, effective from 1 January 2019.
-IFRS 16 introduces a single, onbalance sheet lease accounting model for lessees.
+IFRS 16 introduces a single, on-balance sheet lease accounting model for lessees.
 A lessee recognises a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 There are optional exemptions for short-term leases and leases of low value items.